EsGeh/rtes-synchronome-project/doc/2_scheduling-and-timing-analysis.md

 S1 and S4 occupy one core on their own.
 Therefore they must fulfil the trivial constraint U < 1.
 For the Tc = 1s case this is obviously the case.
-In case of Tc = 0.1s, feasibility depends on finding a solution to drop the minimum sample interval of the camera below 0.03s (or at least below 0.05s).
+In case of Tc = 0.1s, feasibility depends on finding a solution to drop the minimum sample interval of the camera below 0.03s (or at least below 0.05s) (see [technical issues](#open-problems-and-challenges)).

 ### S2 and S3